huimiu/dashboard-sample/README.md

 ### Your tasks

 This widget displays your to-do tasks.
-Your can input a task name and click the `Add` button to add a new task.
-You also can click the `View all` button to open your task app.
+Your can input a task name and click the `Add` button to add a new task and click the `View all` button to open your task app.

 <img src="tabs\public\add-task.png" style="zoom: 30%">

 <img src="tabs\public\task-notification.png" style="zoom: 30%">

 ### Your documents

 This widget displays your content files in OneDrive.
-You can click one to open it.
-You can also click the `...` button on the right to choose the way to open the file, download the file or copy the file link.
+You can click one to open it and click the `...` button on the right to choose the way to open the file, download the file or copy the file link.

 <img src="tabs\public\document.png" style="zoom: 30%">